RoaringBitmap/CRoaring/README.md

 If you find the version of `roaring` shipped with `vcpkg` is out-of-date, feel free to report it to `vcpkg` community either by submiting an issue or by creating a PR.

-# AVX2-related throttling
+# SIMD-related throttling

 Our AVX2 code does not use floating-point numbers or multiplications, so it is not subject to turbo frequency throttling on many-core Intel processors.

+Our AVX-512 code is only enabled on recent hardware (Intel Ice Lake or better and AMD Zen 4) where SIMD-specific frequency throttling is not observed.

 # Thread safety